Wm. Jennings Bryan Dorn VAMC

 Please consider this site as an extension of our relationship with you as a member of our community, a Veteran, a patient, or family member of one of our patients.
-The content has been organized so that you can easily find the information you need, and we have made it easy to reach us should you need more assistance.
+The content has been organized so you can easily find the information you need, and we have made it easy to reach us should you need more assistance.

 If you are a Veteran, please take a few minutes to set up your own profile in My HealtheVet.
 At My HealtheVet, you can read more about what interests you, as well as manage your prescriptions, appointments, and other medical information.

 The William Jennings Bryan Dorn VA Medical Center (VAMC) opened in 1932 at its current location.
-Dorn VAMC has 204 skilled nursing beds, which includes acute medical, surgical, psychiatric, and long-term care.
+Dorn VAMC has 194 skilled nursing beds, which includes acute medical, surgical, psychiatric, and long-term care.
 The hospital provides primary, secondary, and some tertiary care.
 In Fiscal Year 2016, Columbia VA health care system saw 81,577 unique patients, of which 7,977 were female Veterans.
 There were 1,050,891 outpatient visits and 3,879 total admissions.
-There was a slight increase in FY 2017 with 82,475 unique patients – 8,425 were female Veterans and 15,829 Veterans from the OIF/OEF/OND period of service.
-In FY 13, there were 936,424 outpatient visits and 5,005 inpatients treated.
+There was a slight increase in FY 2017 with 82,475 unique patients – 8,425 were female Veterans and there were 1,078,839 outpatient visits with 4,246 admissions.

-The Dorn VAMC provides outpatient care through the main facility in Colombia, S.C., and seven Community-Based Outpatient Clinics (CBOC) located in South Carolina in the Upstate, Midlands and Pee Dee areas of South Carolina.
+The Dorn VAMC provides outpatient care through the main facility in Colombia, S.C., and seven Community-Based Outpatient Clinics (CBOC) located in South Carolina’s Upstate, Midlands and Pee Dee areas.
 The seven CBOCs are located in Anderson, Florence, Greenville, Rock Hill, Orangeburg, Spartanburg and Sumter.
 All clinics with the exception of Rock Hill are VA employee staffed.
-The Rock Hill CBOC opened on July 2, 2012, and we opened a new Greenville VA Outpatient Clinic in August 2013.
 All clinics have a mental health component available.

 Dorn VAMC is a level 1C teaching hospital, providing a full range of patient care services, with state-of-the-art technology, education, and research.
 Comprehensive health care is provided through primary care, tertiary care and long-term care in areas of medicine, surgery, psychiatry, physical medicine and rehabilitation, cardiology, neurology, oncology, dentistry, geriatrics and extended care.